 This step outlines the process for the general practitioner to initiate the right investigations and refer to the appropriate specialist in a timely manner.
 The types of investigations the general practitioner undertakes will depend on many factors, including access to diagnostic tests, the availability of medical specialists and patient preferences.

 2.1 Signs and symptoms

-The following signs and symptoms should be investigated:
+The following signs and symptoms should be investigated if they persist for more than three weeks, and especially if more than one symptom is present: